 Burnout is not fun.
-Sometimes it sneaks up on you through 60 hour work weeks.
+Sometimes it sneaks up on you through 60-hour workweeks.
 Sometimes it creeps in through random little tasks and requests that eventually dominate a majority of your time.
-On the side, you might also be trying to keep up with knowledge inflation.
+On the side, you might also try to keep up with knowledge inflation.
 When you add it all up, it just becomes too much for a person to handle.

 And there’s no shame in that.

 As a society, we’ve moved to glorify long work hours and excessive productivity.
 However, the ability to clear your inbox every day is not true productivity.
 Maybe it is for marketing and sales, but not for a developer.
 Our job is to translate ideas, not answer emails.